 The WordPress Admin Dashboard, quite simply stylized as WP admin or WP admin panel, acts as the control center for your WordPress website.
 This is the control panel that will give you access to everything and let you create and manage your content and all other files, implement plugins and themes, make necessary changes to them and much more.

 You can customize almost anything from colors, fonts, logos, menus and themes to even widgets and codes on WordPress.
 The Appearance tab on your admin dashboard is the control panel where you will be able to do all the customization that you want.

 For those who dread the idea of coding, there’s even the option of a drag-and-drop editor that you can install to customize without the need to do any coding.
 How impressive is that?

 WordPress has an extensive list of plugins for all your customization purposes, such as SiteOrigin CSS, Theme My Login, Custom Product Tabs for WooCommerce, Login Logo, Absolutely Glamorous Custom Admin, Customizer Reset, Custom Login and Styles.
 These plugins are powerful tools that will be your Man Friday to constantly strive towards optimizing your website and offering an effective user experience.

 WordPress is the most chosen CMS and website building platform, as you will have seen in the statistics of its user count.
-Whether you are a total beginner when it comes to getting your own website or someone who had a brush with website development in the past, there shouldn’t be any doubt by now why you should choose WordPress to build your website.
-WordPress is not just any CMS platform, it is a CMS platform on steroids that can do wonders for your website building project, no matter how simple or fancy you want it to be.
+It is not just any CMS platform, it is a CMS platform on steroids that can give you the perfect launchpad for your business, no matter how simple or fancy you want the website to be.